binarynonsense/comic-book-reader/README.md

 ## Features:

 - Windows & Linux versions
+- Windowed and full-screen modes
+- UI available in English, Spanish, Russian, German, Arabic, Filipino and Japanese.
+- Partial controller support
+- Portable mode (by creating a file named _portable.txt_ in the same folder as the executable)
+- Reader:
   - Compatible file formats<sup>[[1]](#note_1)</sup>:
     - Comic books: CBZ, CBR, CB7, PDF and EPUB
     - Image files: JPG, PNG, WebP and AVIF
     - Ebooks: PDF, FB2, MOBI 7<sup>[[4]](#note_4)</sup> and EPUB
-- Windowed (simple UI) and full-screen (no UI) modes
   - 'Single page', 'double page' and 'double page (center first page)' page modes
   - 'Fit to width', 'fit to height', 'fit to both' and a customizable 'scale to height' page views
   - Page rotation
-- UI available in English, Spanish, Russian, German, Arabic, Filipino and Japanese.
   - Automatically restores the previous session's last opened book and page, and remembers the last books' page positions.
-- Partial controller support
-- Portable mode (by creating a file named _portable.txt_ in the same folder as the executable)
 - Home screen:
   - Display, organize and quickly open comic book files and folders using its default favorites and recent lists, allowing the creation of custom additional ones.
 - Metadata editor: